dokugo/getajob/README.md

-## 😱 Just Get a Job Already.
+## 😱 Just Get a Job Already

 Gets the vacancies in my hometown from the local (`RU`) job search website via headless browser crawling made with [`Puppeteer`](https://github.com/puppeteer/puppeteer).
-For an example, try to search with the keywords such as `js` or `react`.
+For example, try to search with the keywords such as `js` or `react`.

 ###### Please note that if you try to use [`https://getajob.now.sh`](https://getajob.now.sh), you might experience slow first-loading period since the free-tier Heroku instance "gets asleep" if it receives no web traffic in a 30-minute period and takes some time to get itself out of sleep, usually around 15 seconds.